 I want to show you the basic pattern that we have taken from this book because it has revolutionized our approach to nature notebooking!
 I want our kids to see their notebooks as a keepsake, a product consistently in the making, so it helps to have a model to follow.
 This book does just that.

-Here is how we organize our nature notebooks.
+Here are the step-by-step instructions for how we organize our notebooking journal.

-- Page 1 (left side)- In bold or block letters, write the month at the top of the page.
+1. Page 1 (left side)- First thing, in bold or block letters, write the month at the top of the page.
 Using inspiration from sights in the backyard or in the woods, draw the plants, animals, trees, scenes as they are in this month.
-I encourage the kids to make their illustrations colorful.
+I encourage the kids to do good quality work with colorful illustrations.
+They can color with pencils or watercolor painting.

-I let my kids use the book for inspiration.
+I let my kids use the book for inspiration and creative ideas.
 Also, they can write little mottos poems in the margins as Edith Holden does in the book if they like to do that.

 Guidelines for Keeping It Simple